 TOMMY CONNOR Generator engineer, there is a photo of Tommy here.

-BOB DONNELLY Transmitter engineer, there is a picture of Bob here and some photos he took on the Comet are on
+BOB DONNELLY Transmitter engineer, there is a picture of Bob here and some photos we think he took here.

 DICK HARVEY Ship's engineer, he was taken ashore from the Comet by Dunbar lifeboat in February 1966, suffering from severe stomach pains.